lhansford/lukehansford.me/public/contents/notes/2020-06-16-dont-code-alone/index.md

 things for me is that there is always some one learning when pair programming - and in the best cases it's everyone involved.
 Jeff Atwood sums it up nicely:

-> If you're serious about programming, you should demand to work with your peers.
+> If you're serious about programming, you should demand to work with your peers.[^1]

 The one hurdle I'm not sure how to overcome is the classic "I'm stuck and just going to Google for 15 minutes" situation.
 But maybe that's something I need to grin and bear?
 Either way, I'm trying